| Guests are very welcome to join us at all Pioneers SA events

 | |

 | Please note that bookings are required for all events seven days prior to the scheduled date.
-Payment in advance is essential for all events, unless the event cost is $5 or less.
+Payment in advance is preferred for all events.
 Booking and payment options below.
 For any issues with a booking, please text or call the Events Co-ordinator on 0409 251 185 |

 | Wednesday 4 February 12.00pm – 2.00pm